android-dk/EIP4_A1/README.md

 When your training algorithm has seen the entire training data set, it is said to have completed an epoch.

 ### 4. 1x1 Convolution
-It convolves on the channels (feature maps) to produce an output channel which has parts that are contextually linked to each other.
-1 x 1 reduces the Z depth while Maxpooling reduces the X & Y size.
+It pools the channels (feature maps) to produce an output channel which has parts that are contextually linked to each other.
+1 x 1 extracts the most noticeable features in the channels.
+It reduces the Z depth ( increases as you increase the number of kernels ) while Maxpooling reduces the X & Y size.

 ### 5. 3x3 Convolution
 Standard size of your kernel.
-It is best odd size kernel to use because it has a left and right view, useful for edge detection.
+It is the best odd size kernel to use because it has a left and right view, useful for edge detection.

 ### 6. Feature Map
 Once a kernel traverses the entire input image, it creates a map of the outputs from its convolution operation on the image.
+This is your feature map.
+Different kernels produce different feature maps.

 ### 7. Activation Function
 When we perform a convolution operation, we get a sum of the pixel values after each time the kernel traverses a part of the image.
 This number could be anything on the number line.
 The activation function converts this number such that it falls in the range of 0 to 1.